 BELLEVILLE – The Movie

-As we meet a strange and disoriented Neila, (played by Ted Trent) he is confronted by a mean spirited woman by the name of Arlene (played by Copper Shaw).
-Neila makes his way to the home of local farmer, turned recluse Willie (played by Tim O’Leary), who isn’t sure what to think of Neila, and his peculiar behavior, but is enjoying his company just the same.
-Neila makes his way about town, engaging the locals who notice his extraordinary abilities, as they too begin to question like Arlene, what is this Neila person really all about.
+As we meet a strange and disoriented Neila, (played by Ted Trent) he has landed here on earth, only to be confronted by a mean spirited woman named Arlene (played by Cooper Shaw).
+Neila hurries to get away from this not-so-nice human and finds his way to the home of local farmer, turned recluse, Willie (played by Tim O’Leary).
+Willie isn’t sure what to think of Neila, or his very peculiar behavior, but is enjoying his company none the less.
+When Neila decides to venture into town, he engages many of the local townsfolk, who also notice he seems a little off, as they too begin to question, “What is this Neila person really all about? “

-Will Neila be able to make his way in this new world?
-Will Willie confide in Neila things he hasn’t shared with anyone for quite some time?
-Will Arlene get her way, and make sure that Neila goes back to wherever it is he came from?
-Or will this new friendship turn into something neither Willie nor Neila ever expected?
+Will Neila be able to make his way in this new world he knows little about?
+Will Willie confide in Neila things he hasn’t shared with anyone else for quite some time?
+Will Arlene get her way, and make sure that Neila goes back to “wherever it is he came from?”
+Or will the friendship between Willie and Neila turn into something neither of them ever expected?